 Consequently, just four mining pools (of which the majority are located in China where electricity is cheap) control more than 50% of the total Bitcoin mining power.

-This is really unfair system as it means that the average person has no chance of ever winning the mining reward.
+This is an unfair system as it means that the average person has no chance of ever winning the mining reward.
 This is where Proof of Stake is different.
 This model prevents groups of people joining forces to dominate the network just to make a profit.
 Instead, those who contribute to the network by freezing their coins are rewarded proportionately to the amount they have invested.

 The next example in this ‘Proof of Work vs Proof of Stake’ guide is going to discuss electricity consumption.